 Alcohol withdrawal syndrome (AWS) occurs when heavy drinker either dramatically reduces their alcohol intake or stops driving alcohol completely.
 Alcohol withdrawal syndrome can come with serious symptoms.
 Depending on the amount of alcohol being consumed regularly, it might be in the drinker’s best interest to wean off of the addictive substance of medically trained supervision.

 The following symptoms can begin as soon as six hours after the last drink and late as a few days after the last drink:

 - high blood pressure

-In extreme cases of AWS, which is knowing as delirium tremens (DT), the following symptoms can occur:
+In extreme cases of AWS, also referred to as delirium tremens (DT), the following symptoms can occur:

 - extreme confusion

 - tactile hallucinations